CS559-Spring22/wb06-solution/README.md

-# CS559 Workbook , Spring 2021
+# CS559 Workbook

-This set of web pages forms a "workbook" assignment for CS559, Computer Graphics at the University of Wisconsin for Spring 2021.
+This set of web pages forms a "workbook" assignment for CS559, Computer Graphics at the University of Wisconsin.

 Students should run a local web server and start with the `index.html` page.
 The html files may not work as "files" without a local server.